underscoreio/underscoreio/src/html/_posts/2013-12-20-scalaz-monad-transformers.md

 // java.lang.String = It worked!
 {% endhighlight %}

 What about some utility functions to help with this?
 There are no such methods defined for all monad transformers, that I know of, but in the particular case of `OptionT` we can use the `flatMapF` method.
-For a type `Option[F[_], A]` the normal `flatMap` has type
+For a type `OptionT[F[_], A]` the normal `flatMap` has type

 {% highlight scala %}
 flatMap[B](f: A => OptionT[F, B]): OptionT[F, B]